WalletBuilding/WORM/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `luxd` for your own use.
+You can ignore this section if you are building `wormd` for your own use.

-luxd/lux-cli binaries are not included in the lux-Qt.app bundle.
+wormd/worm-cli binaries are not included in the worm-Qt.app bundle.

-If you are building `luxd` or `lux-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `wormd` or `worm-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: